An Overview of Root-Knot Nematodes

 Introduction

-Several species of root-knot nematode (RKN; Meloidogyne spp.) can infect and reproduce on soybean in the U.S. The most common species are the southern RKN (M. incognita), peanut RKN (M. arenaria), Javanese RKN (M. javanica), northern RKN (M. hapla), and guava RKN (M. enterolobii, syn.
-M. mayaguensis).
-Of these species, the southern RKN is the most widespread and therefore causes the greatest total damage to U.S. soybean production.
+Several species of root-knot nematode (RKN; Meloidogyne spp.) can infect and reproduce on soybean in the U.S. The most common species are the southern RKN (M. incognita), peanut RKN (M. arenaria), Javanese RKN (M. javanica), and northern RKN (M. hapla).
+The guava RKN (M. enterolobii, syn.
+M. mayaguensis) is an invasive species present in some parts of the southeastern U.S. Of these species, the southern RKN is the most widespread and therefore causes the greatest total damage to U.S. soybean production.
 In general, the northern RKN is less damaging to soybean than the other species, which are capable of causing severe yield losses in individual fields.

-Winter survival of the southern RKN occurs as far north as the 39°N latitude, but is more frequently found in the southern states.
-The peanut RKN is found in peanut-producing states (OK, TX, AL, GA, VA, NC, SC, and FL) and the Javanese RKN in TX and southeastern states (VA, NC, SC, GA, AL, and FL).
-The guava RKN has been found in the U.S. only recently and is only known to occur in SC, NC, and FL.
-The northern RKN is the most common species north of the 39°N latitude and is found in all soybean-producing states in the U.S.
+Winter survival of the southern RKN occurs as far north as the 39°N latitude, but it is more frequently found in the southern states.
+A map summarizing the distribution of the southern RKN in the contiguous U.S. is available.
+The peanut RKN is detected in several row crop fields in peanut-producing states (AL, FL, GA, NC, OK, SC, and TX), and the Javanese RKN is detected in TX and southeastern states (AL, FL, GA, NC, SC, and VA).
+The guava RKN was detected in the U.S. in 2002 and is only known to occur in AL, FL, GA, NC, SC, and TX.
+The northern RKN is the most common species north of 39°N latitude and is found in all U.S. soybean-producing states and Canada.

-Post-harvest soil samples have proven to be reliable predictors of RKN induced symptoms and yield losses.
-The sooner samples are taken after harvest, the more reliable the prediction of damage since RKN will migrate out of the sample zone, the top 8 inches of soil, as soil temperatures drop.
-In sand to sandy loam soils, a threshold of 100 southern RKN per 100 cm³ soil is predicted to cause at least a 10% yield loss.
+Post-harvest soil samples have proven reliable predictors of RKN-induced symptoms and yield losses on the subsequent crop.
+The sooner they are taken after harvest, the more reliable the prediction of damage, since RKN will migrate out of the sample zone, the top 8 inches of soil, as soil temperatures drop.
+In sand to sandy loam soils, a threshold of 100 southern RKN per 100 cm3 soil is predicted to cause at least a 10 percent yield loss.
 The same level of yield loss can be observed with only 50 peanut RKN.
-These thresholds increase as percent sand content of the soil decreases.
-In a silt loam soil, the 10% threshold for southern RKN would be at least 150 per 100 cm³ soil, and for peanut RKN, it would be at least 75 per 100 cm³ soil.
+These thresholds increase as the percent sand content of the soil decreases.
+In a silt loam soil, the 10 percent threshold for southern RKN would be at least 150 per 100 cm3 soil, and for peanut RKN, it would be at least 75 per 100 cm3 soil.
 Thresholds for northern RKN and Javanese RKN would both be higher than for southern RKN.
-The threshold for guava RKN likely resembles the peanut RKN threshold.
+The threshold for guava RKN is likely to resemble that for peanut RKN.

 Symptoms and Signs